 This class provides a unique opportunity to put theoretical knowledge acquired in lectures into practice in real life.
 It is ideal for motivated students of all backgrounds, and while this class may be particularly appealing to those interested in pursuing careers in medicine, an interest in pursuing a career in medicine is by no means required.
 The medical training provided will prepare students to become certified as EMTs and to use their skills volunteering, working with an ambulance company or hospital.

 All Stanford students, both undergraduate and graduate, may apply for the class.
-Other Stanford University affiliates (faculty or staff) may also apply, but our ability to accept faculty and staff into the course is very limited and applications will be considered on a case by case basis.
+Other Stanford University affiliates (faculty or staff) are acceptable on a space available basis and only under exceptional circumstances.
+If you are a staff or faculty member of Stanford University, please email us at firstname.lastname@example.org before submitting an application.
 We are unfortunately unable to consider applicants who are not currently affiliated with Stanford University, including employees of Stanford Healthcare and Lucille Packard Children's Hospital.
 Enrollment in the course is not guaranteed and is subject to course director approval.

 Important Schedule Information

 To ensure an optimal training environment, our course requires that the class-size remain within a range that allows each student to receive adequate practice and instruction.
-Course enrollment is therefore determined by an online application, which will be available on July 27, 2015.
+Course enrollment is therefore determined by an online application.

-The deadline for faculty, staff, and non-Freshman student applications is September 4, 2015.
+The deadline for non-Freshman student applications is September 2, 2016.

-The deadline for Freshman student applications is September 18, 2015.
+The deadline for Freshman and incoming Transfer applications is September 16, 2016.

 For questions please email email@example.com